whamcloud/Online-Help/README.md

 ### [Software Contributor Docs](docs/Contributor_Docs/cd_TOC.md)

-* Documents for contributing to the Intel® Manager for Lustre* software.
+* Documents for contributing to the Manager for Lustre* software.